CAS-CS/cas-cs.github.io/Lectures/RL/L02 Intro. to RL 2.md

-# How is RL different from othere ML Algo.
+# How is RL different from other ML Algo.

 Reinforcement learning (RL), supervised learning, and unsupervised learning are three distinct paradigms within machine learning, and they differ in terms of their objectives, data types, and training methodologies: